 This nation is seeing its deadliest drug epidemic ever.
 Over the past 5 years, East Baton Rouge Parish has seen an alarming increase in the number of people dying from heroin and opioid overdoses which mirrors this national trend.
 This session will discuss why this epidemic has occurred and what some of the solutions are to overcoming this crisis.

 Presented by William "Beau" Clark, MD, East Baton Rouge Parish Coroner

 2:15pm – 2:30pm Break and Networking

 Our 2018 Sponsors:

 University of Louisiana at Lafayette College of Nursing and Allied Health Professions is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-This program has been submitted for continuing education contact hours by the National Association of Social Workers, Louisiana Chapter as authorized by the Louisiana State Board of Social Work Examiners.
-This program has been submitted to the Louisiana Counseling Association as authorized by the Louisiana Professional Counselor Licensing Board of Examiners.
+This will be submitted for continuing education contact hours by the National Association of Social Workers, Louisiana Chapter as authorized by the Louisiana State Board of Social Work Examiners.
+This program will be submitted to the Louisiana Counseling Association as authorized by the Louisiana Professional Counselor Licensing Board of Examiners.